Classifying Camina groups: a theorem of Dark and Scoppola: Introduction

 \begin{thm} Let $P$ be a Camina $p$-group that acts on a nontrivial $p'$-group $Q$ so that $\cent Px \le P'$ for every $x \in Q \setminus \{ 1 \}$.
 Then the action of $P$ is Frobenius and $P$ is the quaternions. \end{thm}

-At this time, we do not know of any non-abelian $p$-group with odd $p$ that satisfies the hypotheses of the theorem.
-(For $2$-groups, the generalized quaterion groups satisfy this hypothesis in their Frobenius action.)
-Given Isaacs' earlier result, It would be interesting to determine if there exist $p$-groups with nilpotence class at least $3$ and $p$ odd that have such an action on a $p'$-group.

-In fact, Isaacs has suggested to us an even stronger conjecture: Let $p > 2$ be a prime and let $P$ be a $p$-group that acts on a $p'$-group $Q$.
-Let $N$ be normal in $P$ and assume that for all elements $x$ in $P \setminus N$ we have $C_Q(x) = 1$.
-Then $P/N$ is cyclic.
-He notes that if the conjecture is true for nilpotence class $3$ groups, then Theorem \ref{lem} will follow.
+If $P$ and $Q$ satisfy all the hypotheses of Theorem \ref{lem} except the first (i.e., we are not assuming that $P$ is a Camina group), then $P$ is called a Frobenius-Wielandt complement.
+For $2$-groups, the generalized quaternion groups are such groups in their Frobenius action.
+An example of such a group is constructed for each odd prime in Beispiel III.10.15 of \cite{hup}.
+These groups have been studied in a number of places (in particular, see \cite{esp} and \cite{scop}).
+In any case, some additional hypothesis is needed on $P$ for the conclusion Theorem \ref{lem} to be true.

-Most of the work in proving the Theorem \ref{main} is included in Theorem \ref{lem}.
-We have recently been informed that Herzog, Longobardi, and Maj use Theorem \ref{lem} in their preprint \cite{infinite}.
-We would like to thank David Chillag, Marcel Herzog, and Marty Isaacs for their useful comments on this paper.
+Most of the work in proving the Theorem \ref{ours} is included in the proof of Theorem \ref{lem}.
+One motivation for publishing this note is that Herzog, Longobardi, and Maj make use of Theorem \ref{lem} in their article \cite{infinite}.
+We would like to thank David Chillag, Marcel Herzog, Marty Isaacs, and the referee for their useful comments on this paper.